tiganov/phasar/README.md

 You may need to install `python-dev`, `subversion`, and maybe some others.
 If you get any errors, it should be clear which dependencies you are missing.

-To install these dependencies on a Mac you can use Homebrew’s bundle functionality to install all dependencies (execute this directly in the cloned repository):
+To install these dependencies on a Mac you can use Homebrew’s bundle functionality to install all dependencies except for LLVM (execute this directly in the cloned repository):
 `brew bundle`

+#### Installing LLVM/Clang 5.0.0/5.0.1 on Mac
+Using `brew install llvm@5` does not work because that would install `5.0.2`, which is currently unsupported.
+You must find a way to install `5.0.0` or `5.0.1` on Mac.
+This is a problem that is actively being solved.

 ### Compile Phasar
 First, if you would like to enable Swift analysis, you must set the environment variable for PHASAR to your `phasar/` directory.
 The Swift JSON file for defining sources and sinks can be found in `config/`.

-Set the system's variables for the C and C++ compiler to clang:
+Set the system's variables for the C and C++ compiler to clang.
+On Mac this may be optional.

 Possible Linux example:
 ```